ameramayreh/conversational-app-engine/README.md

 ## [3] Implement your app [Optional]
 1- Crate a class that extends ConversationApp in the apps directory 2- Implement the following methods:
 - getDefaultMessages: an array of instructions that tells GPT about its role and the expected response.
-Format [{"role": "system", "content": "You are ABC asesseten, you provide help in..."}, {"role": "user", "content": "Your responses should be structured in yaml format"}, ...]
+Format [{"role": "system", "content": "You are ABC assistant, you provide help in..."}, {"role": "user", "content": "Your responses should be structured in yaml format"}, ...]
-- getChatNameFromMessage: The name of the chat, it can be derived fom the message
+- getChatNameFromMessage: The name of the chat, it can be derived from the message
 - getTextMessage: the response text that should be shown in the chat dialog
-- getAppContent: HTML (usually) based conted, generated based an extracted content from the message based on the app business need
+- getAppContent: HTML (usually) based content, generated based on extracted content from the message based on the app business need

-3- Overwrite any of the follwoing messages if needed
+3- Overwrite any of the following messages if needed
 - appName
 - chatListTitle
 - newChatLabel